OfficeDev/teams-toolkit/docs/sdk/teamsfx.botbuildercloudadapter.cardactionbot.registerhandler.md

 ## BotBuilderCloudAdapter.CardActionBot.registerHandler() method

-Registers a card action handler to the bot.
+Register a card action handler to the bot.

 <b>Signature:</b>